MicrosoftDocs/power-automate-docs/articles/dataverse/data-retention-flow.md

 > [!IMPORTANT]
 > - Long term retained data is a preview feature in Microsoft Dataverse.
-> - This capability is in process of rolling out, and may not be available in your region yet.
+> - This capability is in process of rolling out, and will be available in all public cloud regions by June 8, 2023.

 Creating the flow requires the following high level steps: